ITAC Assessment: CM1051

 Recommendations

-# Description Yearly Savings* Imp'd Cost* Status Electricity Usage Savings Electricity Demand Savings Natural Gas Savings LPG Savings Water Usage Savings Administrative Changes Savings
+# Description Yearly Savings* Imp'd Cost* Status Electricity Usage Savings Electricity Demand Savings Natural Gas Savings Water Usage Savings Administrative Changes Savings

 01 2.9114: Use solar heat to make electricty $73,410 $659,381 $38,408